triton-inference-server/server/deploy/azure/README.md

 * The helm chart deploys Prometheus and Grafana to collect and display Triton metrics.
 To use this helm chart you must install Prpmetheus and Grafana in your cluster as described below and your cluster must contain sufficient CPU resourses to support these services.

-* If you want Triton Server to use GPUs for inferencing, your cluster must be configured to contain the desired number of GPU nodes (EC2 G4 instances recommended) with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.
+* If you want Triton Server to use GPUs for inferencing, your cluster must be configured to contain the desired number of GPU nodes (Azure NC series VMs recommended) with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.